KeYProject/verification-project-template/README.md

 $ make check
 ```

-Start the KeY Gui using your `project.key` with
+Start the KeY GUI using your `project.key` with

 ```
 $ make run